Jamar R. Brown - Associate

-In addition to his law practice, Jamar serves on numerous community organizations including the boards of Court Appointed Special Advocates (CASA) of Baltimore and Pratt Contemporaries, a philanthropic organization of the Enoch Pratt Free Library.
-Jamar also serves as co-chair of the Open Society Institute-Baltimore Leadership Council.
-He is a member of the Federal Bar Association, the Maryland State Bar Association, the Bar Association of Baltimore City, and the Monumental City Bar Association.
+In addition to his law practice, Jamar serves on the boards of Open Society Institute - Baltimore, Job Opportunities Task Force, and Pratt Contemporaries of the Enoch Pratt Free Library.
+He also serves as president of the board of directors for Court Appointed Special Advocates of Baltimore.
+He is a member of the Federal Bar Association, Maryland State Bar Association, the Bar Association of Baltimore City, and the Monumental City Bar Association.

 - Keynote Speaker, Doctors for America Leadership Conference - “Social Determinants of Health: How Crime and Criminal Justice Impact Health” (October 2015 | Washington, D.C.)

 - In Sarah Flora v.
 Everest Wealth Management, Inc., et al. (October 10, 2018), Jamar Brown and Joshua Bradley represented a business executive in a lawsuit against a former employer for unpaid wages and related claims.
 Following a three-day trial, a jury for the Circuit Court for Baltimore County entered a verdict in favor of the employee, awarding more than $400,000 in back wages and punitive damages.
 The Circuit Court also entered a $147,000 judgment for attorneys’ fees in favor of the employee.